 - Leaves: in most plants these are the primary organs of photosynthesis; capturing light energy, along with water and carbon dioxide, and converting it into chemical energy.

 Before plants produce seed, the flower of the plant must first be pollinated, which is why it is essential to have great biodiversity in your garden.
-Bees, flies and other insects are all used as vehicles for transporting the pollen from one plant to the stigma of another.
+Bees, flies and other insects are all used as vehicles for transporting the pollen from one flower to the stigma of another.

 Once the pollen is on the stigma, it absorbs the sugar from the syrupy liquid which is on the surface of the stigma.
 The pollen, which is carrying three essential nuclei, then grows until it meets the ovary and onward to the ovum.
 Successful fertilisation results in the production of a live embryo which develops into a viable seed.